 Currently 43% of public leisure provision across England and 85% across Scotland, uses the trust model.
-The word ‘trust’ refers to non-profit-distributing and independent organisations.
-Trusts have been in existence since the 1990s, with the majority being formed c.
-12 years ago.
-To date, Community Leisure UK’s 112 members deliver over 3,700 services and facilities, employ over 67,000 staff, and received 233m customer visits in 2017.
+The word ‘trust’ in this context refers to non-profit-distributing and independent organisations.
+To date, Community Leisure UK’s 112 members deliver over 3,700 services and facilities, employ over 67,000 staff, and received 233m customer visits in 2018.

 The model of trusts, according to a survey carried out by Winckworth Sherwood (Trusts for Big Society, 2010)

 The model of the trust focuses on utilising cross-subsidy, in two ways: